Laura Iñiguez, Content Manager at Hirebook

 You need to generate Employee Engagement in order to retain valuable talent and get the best out of them.
 An easy way to do so and to build trust among your team is simply worrying about their wellbeing.
 For example, when using Hirebook you could take advantage of our Check-Ins feature, set up customizable questions and frequency to ask them about how they’re feeling and if there’s something worrying them, you can even be more open and ask them if there’s something you can help them with.
 If your employees feel heard and that you’re genuinely interested in them, they’ll be comfortable and do their best to make you proud, they’ll stop looking for opportunities elsewhere and help your company get to a higher level.

 Besides worrying about your employees’ wellbeing, you should also care about the development of their careers.
 According to CareerAddict, 82% of employees would quit their jobs if they felt there was no progression.
 Helping your employees develop new skills isn’t just beneficial for them, it is also beneficial for you.
 Not only does it increase motivation, but it’s extremely helpful when growing your company.
-Just like you started doing a little bit of everything when creating your startup, your highly developed employees will help doing the same on a broader level until hiring new talent for your now bigger teams.
+Just like you started doing a little bit of everything when creating your startup, your highly developed employees will help do the same on a broader level until hiring new talent for your now bigger teams.
 They’ll also help train new employees and make sure everyone understands their roles and perform them in an effective way.

 Creating a company ain’t no easy task, we sincerely hope that these pointers will help you avoid the common startup problems that most startup companies face and point your company towards success.